Chanel Perfumes | Parabens? Phthalates? PFAS?

 To avoid cloying fragrances, it is essential to be aware of the ingredients that are often associated with this type of scent, and to choose lighter fragrances that are less intense.
 When shopping for perfume, it is important to test the fragrance before purchasing it, to get a better sense of how it will smell throughout the day.
 By following these tips, you can avoid cloying fragrances and find the perfect scent that suits your personality and lifestyle.

-Do Byredo perfumes contain parabens? phthalates?
+Do Chanel perfumes contain parabens? phthalates?
 PFAS?
 We take an in-depth look.

-We’ve put together a comprehensive list of the *best* cheap vanilla perfumes on the market.
+We’ve put together a comprehensive list of the *best* perfumes for wearing to bed.